 Children are at higher risk

-- Lower respiratory illness (such as bronchitis, croup, pneumonia and bronchiolitis).
+- lower respiratory illness, such as bronchitis, croup, pneumonia and bronchiolitis

-- Make your home and car strictly smokefree areas, 24hrs a day, 7 days a week, 365 days a year.
+- Make your home and car strictly smokefree areas, 24 hours a day, 7 days a week, 365 days a year.

 - Ask for support from your family/whānau by following your no smoking house and car rules.